Best Guide Intune Win32 App Deployment | Endpoint Manager

 Specify Win32 App Requirements

 When you deploy Win32 App with Intune, you need to specify the correct detection rules.
-The detection rules are very similar to what we have in Configuration Manager.
+The detection rules are very similar to what we have in Configuration Manager for applications.
+The Win32 app installation is entirely decided on the rules that you specify here.

-On the detection rule window, select the Rule Type as MSI.
+On the detection rule window, click on Rule Type drop-down and select MSI.
 The MSI product code is populated automatically, however if you don’t see it, add it manually.
-For MSI product version check, I am going to select No.
+For MSI product version check, we are going to select No.

 Specify Win32 App Dependencies